beerecca/dotfiles/README.md

 # dotfiles

 My collection of configuration files for development.
+Particularly useful to set up a new computer quickly!
+Keep in mind I've built these for myself so they will need some tweaking if you want to use them.

 ### What are dotfiles?